xueshanf/aws-cloudtrail-with-splunk/README.md

 * us-east-1
 * us-west-1
 * us-west-2
-* eu-central-1
 * eu-west-1
 * sa-east-1
 * ap-northeast-1
 * ap-southeast-1
 * ap-southeast-2

-To enable CloudTrail on these regions, download and run [create-cloudtrail](./scripts/create-cloudtrail.sh)
+To enable CloudTrail on these regions, download and run [cloudtrail-admnin.sh](./scripts/cloudtrail-admin.sh)

 The script calls AWSCLI cloudtrail command to:

-* Enable Cloudtrail service in each region to send reports to a __accountname-__cloudtrail.__mfqdn__ S3 bucket
+* Enable Cloudtrail service in each region to send reports to a *s3://<account-number>-cloudtrail* S3 bucket
+* Eeach regions trail name is *s3://<accountNumber>-cloudtrail-<region>*
 * Create Simple Notification Service (SNS) topic for the Cloudtrail service in each region
-* Create  __accountname__-cloudtrail SQS in one region to receive CloudTrail report notification
+* (Optional) Create *<accountNumber>_-cloudtrail* SQS in one region to receive CloudTrail report notification.
+You only need this for Splunk.

 The script has a dryrun (-n) option to generate the commands so you can see actual commands without running it.